Tencent/phxpaxos/README.md

 ### First choose a single node service.
 We will show you this by a PhxEcho service in our `sample` directory, Echo is a common test functions while writing an RPC service.
 We will wrap this service's code around PhxPaxos to make Echo into a multi-node service.

-Assume following is the definition fo PhxEchoServer
+First, Assume following is the definition fo PhxEchoServer
 ```c++
 class PhxEchoServer
 {